-The base of this vodka, distilled water, and liquid Castile soap.
+The base of this is vodka (or isopropyl alcohol if you prefer), distilled water, and liquid Castile soap.
 You will also need cotton or microfiber cloths, a mason jar for mixing, a stirring implement, and if you want to make a double batch like I do, you will need a larger glass jar.

 We have used essential oils from Mountain Rose Herbs for as long as we've been using essential oils, which is a long time.
 However, any good-quality—preferably organic—essential oils will work.